On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Introduction and Description of Results

+To each positively oriented bond (or, simply, bond), we assign a unitary matrix from an irreducible representation of the gauge group $\mathcal G$.
+These are our {\em bond variables}.
+The physical gluon fields are parameters in the Lie algebra of $\mathcal G$.
+The integration over the field configurations becomes a product of Haar integrals over the whole set of variables in gauge group $\mathcal G$.
+In this way, our gauge model is a random matrix model.

+With the finite lattice Wilson partition function (see Eq. (\ref{partition}) below and Section \ref{sec2}), we get a regularization for the YM model and there are no more infinities.
+Besides, local gauge invariance is preserved and the property of Osterwalder-Seiler (OS) positivity, which allows the construction of an underlying quantum mechanical Hilbert space and then to prove the existence of a lattice QFT \cite{Sei}, is verified.

+Moreover, it is expected that the control of the {\em thermodynamic limit} $\Lambda\nearrow a\mathbb Z^d$ and also the {\em continuum limit} $a\searrow 0$ of gauge field correlations lead to a continuum spacetime Euclidean QFT.
+Then, if the remaining OS axioms are verified, by the OS reconstruction theorem, we obtain a physically acceptable relativistic QFT in Minkowski space \cite{GJ,Dim2}.

-In this paper, we will focus only on the pure-gauge YM model.
-In an imaginary-time functional integral formulation, a hypercubic lattice ultraviolet regularization $\Lambda$ is used. $\Lambda$ has $L\in\mathbb N$, $L$ even, sites on a side.
-The starting point is the Wilson plaquette action partition function.
-Stability bounds (see \cite{Rue}) for the corresponding partition function have been proved in the seminal work of Balaban (see \cite{Bal,Bal2} and Refs. therein), using renormalization group (RG) methods and the heavy machinery of multiscale analysis.
-Applying RG methods in the continuum spacetime and using momentum slices, the ultraviolet limit of the YM model in $d=4$ with an infrared cutoff was treated in Ref. \cite{MRS}.
+In this paper, we will concentrate on the pure-gauge, YM model.
+In an imaginary-time functional integral formulation, we adopt the above defined hypercubic lattice ultraviolet (UV) regularization $\Lambda\subset a\mathbb Z^d\subset\mathbb R^d$, $d=2,3,4$, $a\in(0,1]$.

+The starting point is the Wilson plaquette action partition function given below in Eq. (\ref{partition}).
+For small gauge coupling $0\,<\,g\,\ll\, 1$, stability bounds (see Ref. \cite{Rue}) for the corresponding model partition function have been proved in the seminal work of Balaban (see \cite{Bal,Bal2} and Refs. therein), using renormalization group (RG) methods and the heavy machinery of multiscale analysis.
+Applying RG methods in the continuum spacetime and using momentum slices, the UV limit of the YM model, in $d=4$ and with an additional infrared cutoff, was treated in Ref. \cite{MRS}.
 Using softer methods, in Ref. \cite{Ash}, the $d=2$ YM model was solved exactly.
-It is expected that partition function stability bounds of Refs. \cite{Bal,Bal2} lead to bounds on field correlations.
-Indeed, in the context of the RG, considering models which are small perturbations of the free field, the generating function of field correlations and the correlations can be obtained through a formula which involves the effective actions generated applying the RG transformations to the partition function (see e.g. \cite{MB}).
-However, unfortunately, in the case of gauge fields, this question, as well as the incorporation of fermion fields and the verification of the Osterwalder-Schrader-Seiler axioms \cite{GJ}, have never been completely analyzed up to now, for $d=4$.
+It is expected that partition function stability bounds of Refs. \cite{Bal,Bal2} lead to bounds on YM gauge field correlations.

+Recently, the scaling limit of the YM-Higgs model was analyzed in \cite{Chat} for the gauge group ${\mathrm SU}(2)$.
+More recently (see e.g. Ref. \cite{GH}), a completely different approach considers the construction of Euclidean QFT using stochastic quantization and SPDE´s (Stochastic Differential Equations).
+For the scalar $\phi^4_3$ model in ${\mathbb R}^3$, some of the important OS axioms were shown and it is to be stressed that one of the virtues of this method is that the results are valid for any value of the couplings.
+Using this approach, the YM model with a general compact Lie gauge group in three dimensions was considered in Ref. \cite{Hairer}.